Why Surveys Work

 Gauging Overall Product Sentiment

-Sometimes, you simply want to know if your users are generally satisfied or frustrated.
-A quick survey with a question like “How satisfied are you with your experience using our app?” with options ranging from “Very Satisfied” to “Very Unsatisfied” can give you a clear sense of user sentiment, helping you determine whether you’re on the right track or need significant improvements.
+Occasionally all you want to know is if your users are typically annoyed or happy.
+By means of a brief survey comprising a question like “How satisfied are you with your experience using our app?” with responses ranging from “Very Satisfied” to “Very Unsatisfied,” you can clearly assess user sentiment and assist you in ascertaining if you are on the correct path or require notable changes.

 Example: Using Surveys to Justify a Design Decision